What Is Data Analysis? (With Examples)

-Learn about the data analysis process, different types of data analysis, and recommended coursework to help you get started in this exciting field.
+Learn what data analysis is and the types and processes to help your business or organization run more efficiently.
+Explore four types of data analysis with examples.

-"It is a capital mistake to theorise before one has data.
-Insensibly one begins to twist facts to suit theories, instead of theories to suit facts”, Sherlock Holmes proclaims in Sir Arthur Conan Doyle's A Scandal in Bohemia.
+"It is a capital mistake to theorize before one has data.
+Insensibly, one begins to twist facts to suit theories, instead of theories to suit facts," Sherlock Holmes proclaims in Sir Arthur Conan Doyle's A Scandal in Bohemia.

 This idea lies at the root of data analysis.
 When we can extract meaning from data, it empowers us to make better decisions.
 And we’re living in a time when we have more data than ever at our fingertips.

-Companies are wising up to the benefits of leveraging data.
-Data analysis can help a bank to personalise customer interactions, a health care system to predict future health needs, or an entertainment company to create the next big streaming hit.
+Companies are wisening up to the benefits of leveraging data.
+Data analysis can help a bank personalize customer interactions, a health care system predict future health needs, or an entertainment company create the next big streaming hit.

-The World Economic Forum Future of Jobs Report 2020 listed data analysts and scientists as the top emerging job, followed immediately by artificial intelligence (AI), machine learning specialists, and big data specialists [1].
-In this article, you'll learn more about the data analysis process, different types of data analysis, and recommended courses to help you get started in this exciting field.
+The World Economic Forum Future of Jobs Report 2020 listed data analysts and scientists as the top emerging jobs, followed immediately by AI and machine learning specialists and big data specialists [1].
+In this article, you'll learn more about the data analysis process and different types of data analysis, as well as recommended courses to help you get started in this exciting field.

 As the data available to companies continues to grow both in amount and complexity, so too does the need for an effective and efficient process by which to harness the value of that data.
 The data analysis process typically moves through several iterative phases.
 Let’s take a closer look at each.